GrahamMThomas/Halite-Bot/README.md

 # Halite AI Bot: *Lord of the Stump*

 **Lord of the Stump** is an AI swarm bot that was used in the AI Challenge at Halite.io.
 The objective is to battle other AIs and the winner is raised up in the ranks.
 When I was developing this final iteration.
 I was ranked ~55 out of 1100 people.
-A couple months later when the competition concluded Lord of the Stump was still rank 145.
+A couple months later, when the competition concluded, Lord of the Stump was still rank 145.
 See gif below for an example game feature this bot.

 Submitted by: **Graham Thomas**